juanmafe/NewsletterApp/README.md

 - Hexagonal architecture.
 - Java 11.
-- Tecnologies: Maven, Spring Boot, Spring Core, Mockito, Junit5, SpringRunner, Jacoco, Jpa, Spring Data, Mongo y Maria.
+- Tecnologies: Maven, Spring Boot, Spring Core, Spring Security, Mockito, Junit5, SpringRunner, Jacoco, Jpa, Spring Data, Mongo y Maria.

 - An UML.
 The reason for choosing a hexagonal architecture was for scalability, where you can choose different inputs, outputs and data resources.
 ![UML image](/newsletter/files/uml.png)